afni/afni_doc/nifti/notes.rst

           have also occurred in the ensuing years, so always check the most up-to-date documentation, as well.

-In contrast, the BRIK/HEAD file headers are more flexible and can store a larger amount of information directly.
+**BRIK/HEAD file headers** are more flexible and can store a larger amount of information directly.
 While the BRIK/HEAD fields greatly overlap and directly map onto the smaller set of NIFTI fields, additional items that AFNI used include:

 * space descriptions